Heavy-Duty vs. Standard Drawer Slides

 Drawer slide materials determine their load capacity and suitability for your applications.
 Typical materials to consider when choosing a drawer slide include:

-• Aluminum: High-quality aluminum is a common material for heavy-duty slides.
-It’s lightweight, durable and corrosion-resistant, ideal for many industrial applications.
+- Aluminum: High-quality aluminum is a common material for heavy-duty slides.
+It’s lightweight, durable and corrosion resistant.
+Ideal for many defense, aerospace, and industrial applications.

-• Steel: Steel is a perfect material for standard slides.
-It’s common in indoor and low-weight applications.
+- Steel: Steel is an ideal material for slides.
+It’s common in indoor installations.

-• Stainless steel: This durable and corrosion-resistant material is perfect for drawers installed in challenging conditions.
+- Stainless steel: This durable and corrosion-resistant material is suitable for drawers installed outdoors, in refrigerators / freezers, or other challenging conditions.

 Contact Jonathan Engineered Solutions for All Your Linear Motion Needs